JonPSmith/EfCore.GenericServices.AspNetCore/README.md

 - `IActionResult ResponseWithValidCode(this IStatusGeneric status, int validStatusCode)` - this returns the status without any results, using the `validStatusCode` if the status has no errors.
 - `ActionResult<T> Response<T>(this IStatusGeneric status, T results)` - this returns the status with the results as a json object.
 - `ActionResult<T> ResponseWithValidCode<T>(this IStatusGeneric status, T results, int validStatusCode, int nullResultStatusCode = 204)` - this returns the status with the results as a json object, using the `validStatusCode` if the status has no errors and the result isn't null, or if the result is null it returns the `nullResultStatusCode`, which defaults to 204.
+- `ActionResult<T> Response(this IStatusGeneric status, ControllerBase controller, string routeName, object routeValues, T dto)` - this can be used with a Create to return a 201 status and a url to obtain the created item

 ### Return formats